SAP/gigya-swift-sdk/GigyaSwift/README.md

 ### Apple

 Using Sign in With Apple is mandatory if you want users to login via Apple.
-The first step is to go to your Xcode project settings and add Authenti cationServices.framework to the frameworks tab.
+The first step is to go to your Xcode project settings and add AuthenticationServices.framework to the frameworks tab.

 Next step you need to allow Sign in with Apple, go to "Signing & Capabilities" section.

 Tap on + Capability and add Sign in With Apple.

-After you have added AuthenticationServices.framework to your project you next need to import the AppleSigninWrapper.swift file from the G igyaProviders dictionary to your Xcode project.
+After you have added AuthenticationServices.framework to your project you next need to import the AppleSigninWrapper.swift file from the GigyaProviders dictionary to your Xcode project.

 An example of login flow to a Apple provider:
 ```